IntelliTect/Coalesce/README.md

 ## Why Coalesce
 Coalesce was created when developers at IntelliTect, after writing many web sites, got bored.
 We got bored of writing really awesome API and View Model code because making this code awesome takes lots of work.
 However, it is boring because, while not all the same, it ended up being very repetitive.
 Supporting paging, sorting, searching, data binding, security, etc. for every type of object is laborious.
 We also really disliked the auto generated MVC CRUD pages and thought users had the right to a better admin experience.

-Specifically, we had a large line-of-business applicaiton to write which had a SPA page with over 300 fields on it.
-The thought of writing this by hand was just too daunting especially when the page needed to be saved as the edit were made.
+Specifically, we had a large line-of-business application to write which had a SPA page with over 300 fields on it.
+The thought of writing this by hand was just too daunting especially when the page needed to be saved as edits were made.

 With Coalesce, every time we found a great thing to add to our APIs, view models or admin pages, we could just add it once and it was immediately available in all our classes.